briandek/WowDotNetAPI/Readme.md

 The RealmExplorer returns lists of these objects or returns a json string depending on what function we use and what query we send to the community platform api.

-The RealmAPI relies on Json.Net for all of the JSON serialization and related operations.

 Sample Use :
 ----------------------